Cele3x/practical-seminar/README.md

 - Data-Handling: Contains all scripts needed to handle the data gathered in the data acquisiton study.
 - Evaluation: Contains all scripts needed for evaluating the presented neural network.
 - Models: Contains all trained models, even those not evaluated in the evaluation study.
-- Training: Contains all scripts needed for training the presented neural network.
+- Training: Contains all scripts needed for training the presented neural networks.

 Does NOT contain the virtual enviroment used.
 Please make sure you have python 3.7.X and the needed packages installed.